SenSlay/etch-a-sketch/README.md

 # Etch-a-Sketch

-A web version of Etch-a-Sketch built using HTML, CSS, and JS for a project for The Odin Project.
+A project of The Odin Project to practice DOM manipulation.

 [Live Demo](https://senslay.github.io/TOP-etch-a-sketch/) 👈